shahzaib-sheikh/reference-nginx-configs/README.md

 # reference-nginx-configs

-reference nginx configs for common use cases
+This repo contains nginx configs for common use cases for quick reference when setting up server

+PRs are welcome